Helsinki : Financing/Pricing data

 |Reduced fares||children 7-16 -50%||students -50%||pensioners -25%|

 Public transport operating costs are funded by ticket revenue and municipal contributions.
 In 2016, the State subsidies to HSL were 4.7 million euros, 0.7% of HSL’s operating income.

 Railway and national road network infrastructure is funded by the State, the cities participate.

 Urban rail and bus infrastructure as well as stations and terminals are funded by the cities; the State participates occasionally, in particular in rail projects.

 Rolling stock is financed by transport operators.
 The new Flirt commuter trains are funded by the Helsinki metropolitan area municipalities and VR (Finnish State Railways).
 The municipalities and VR are joint owners of Pääkaupunkiseudun Junakalusto Oy, a rolling stock company that purchases trains and leases them to the operator.

 - Renewal of the Travel Card and information systems

 - Renewal of the fare system

-- Ring Rail connection to the Airport (17 km of new line, 7 stations) 2015
+- Ring Rail Line to Helsinki Airport (17 km of new line, 7 stations), services started running in 2015

-- Feeder bus networks for new rail lines (West Metro, Ring Rail Line)
+- Feeder bus networks for the new rail lines (West Metro, Ring Rail Line)